-I’m always on the lookout for ways to improve my productivity set up.
-Whether it’s an app, a tool, a method or a habit, I’ll be trying out new concepts until I can say if they have a positive impact on either my time management, my health, or both.
+I’m always on the lookout for ways to improve my productivity setup.
+Whether it’s an app, a tool, a method, or a habit, I’ll be trying out new concepts until I can say if they have a positive impact on either my time management, my health, or both.
 For a bit more than a year now I’ve been curious about the ‘Standing Desk revolution’.
-Whether manual or motorized, I’ve seen countless persons praising their merits so I wanted to try out by myself!
+Whether manual or motorized, I’ve seen countless persons praising their merits so I wanted to try it out by myself!
 Here is a review of my first experiment with the Sit-Stand Desk Converter by Anthrodesk.

 Disclaimer: A few weeks ago, I was contacted by Anthrodesk to try out their Manual Standing Desk Converter and leave an honest review.
 Here are all my thoughts about it!

 Back and neck pain, will a Standing Desk help?

 If you follow my adventures on the blog and on Social Media, you probably know that I left Paris to settle in beautiful Montréal as a Software Engineering Student.
 Who says software says programming, and who says code says sitting for hours staring at lines of code on my computer.
 As I am rather tall (as you can see in the pictures), sometimes I will suffer from lower back and/or neck pain, especially when I’ve not been changing position for a long time.
 Not very compatible, is it? 😅

 Besides going to the gym more often (who has been proved to help), I was rather excited to try out the adjustable standing desk that Anthrodesk sent me, who as the name suggests... would allow me to alternate between standing and sitting when you work.